Agoric/documentation/main/reference/ertp-api/payment.md

 split into or combined with multiple `payments`, and claimed (getting an exclusive `payment` and revoking access from anyone else).

+Digital assets in `payments` can be any of:
+- Currency-like, such as our imaginary Quatloos currency.
+- Goods-like digital assets, such as magic weapons for use in a game or theater tickets.
+- Other kinds of rights, such as the right to participate in a particular contract.

 A `payment` is linear, meaning either a `payment` has its full original balance, or it is used up entirely.
 You cannot partially use a `payment`.
 In other words, if a `payment` is 10 Quatloos, you can't